vdesgrange/css-2022/SIROD/README.md

 - run.py - Run simulation interface
-- run_experiments.py - A file used to generate some of simulation data for analysis. notebooks/ - Contains jupyter notebooks used for analysis of simulation data.
+- run_experiments.py - A file used to generate some of simulation data for analysis.
-  - notebooks/data - Contains data generated through multiple simulation, used for analysis

 - abm_network/ - source code
     - agents.py - Mesa malware (main agent) and antivirus agent classes
     - analysis.py - Functions used to aggregate model data for further analysis
     - constants.py - Constants used in the model
     - model.py - Mesa VirusOnNewtwork (main model) and AntivirusOnNetwork model classes.
     - parameters.py - Parameters used by Mesa server
     - rule_functions.py - Functions to be used for model/agent probabilities
     - server.py - Mesa server.
     - simulations.py - Example of script for model simulation analysis
+- notebooks/ - Contains jupyter notebooks used for analysis of simulation data.
+    - notebooks/data - Contains data generated through multiple simulation, used for analysis
+- cluster_distribution_analysis.ipynb - Jupyter notebook for cluster analysis.
+Not located in notebooks directory due to direct import of abm_network package source code.